commercialhaskell/sig-service/README.md

     -   Unseal all the Vault pods

-        You can't use Vault until you unseal every node.
-This requires that you enter 3 of the above keys on every node.
+        You can't use Vault until you unseal every pod.
+This requires that you enter 3 of the above keys on every pod.

             for i in $(seq 3); do
                 with-proxy vault $i for j in $(seq 3); do vault unseal; done